 Do you have items, photographs or archival material that relate to the Fiskars Ironworks or Pohja Parish?
 The Fiskars Museum accepts donations of items linked to local history.
 Archive material is accepted at Pohja Localhistory Archive.
 The age is not decisive since we also collect information and objects reflecting on the life of today.

 The aim of this project is to restore and present Finland’s first and oldest narrow-gauge steam locomotive nicknamed Pikku-Pässi.
-With the completion of this project, a new learning environment will be created for the Hammarbacken museum area.
+With the completion of this project, a new learning environment will be created.